checkdigit/typescript-config/README.md

 ### Introduction

-This module contains the standard Check Digit Typescript configuration.
+This module contains the standard Check Digit Typescript configuration, along with our standard build tool `builder`.

+### Typescript Configuration

 - currently requires Node 16 or above.
 - emits `esnext`, with the default libraries, to avoid down-leveling.
 It is intended that application spec tests pick